turingschool/curriculum/tutorials/auth/local_authentication.markdown

 end
 ```

-Now, restart the server and reload the site.
-You will now be redirected to `/users/sign_in`.
-Clicking the `Sign up` link will let you register a new account.
-After logging in, you will now be able to see the `/articles` pages again.
+Now restart the server and reload the site.
+You will be redirected to `/users/sign_in`.
+Clicking the `Sign up` link will let you register a new account, and after logging in, you will be able to see the `/articles` pages again.
+[TODO: Are users following along with a sample application?
+This seems more like step-by-step, follow along instructions than other sections.
+What if I don't have articles?]

 However, we may want to allow users outside of the system to view articles without registering for an account.
-Let's allow public access to the articles index and to viewing an individual article.
-Make the following change to `articles_controller.rb`:
+We can give access to the index and show actions, while still restricting the rest, by
+making the following change to `articles_controller.rb`:

 ```ruby
   before_filter :authenticate_user!, :except => [:show, :index]